-- Therapist-led sessions and deep dives into discovering the underlying core issues that are causing the depression.
-Many times, but not always, this involves some form of childhood trauma.
+- Therapist-led sessions and deep dives into identifying underlying core issues that cause depression depression.
+This often involves some form of childhood trauma.

-- Working those underlying core issues with love to resolve them for good
+- Working those issues with love to resolve them for good

-- One-on-one therapy that provides you with in-depth opportunities to get the help you need
+- 120 hours of one-on-one counseling that provides you with in-depth opportunities to get the help you need

 - Group therapy that limits numbers of participants to about ten, which gives everyone an opportunity to benefit

-- Whole-person approach that incorporates healthy living, counseling, and spiritual care
+- Whole-person, Non 12 Step rehab approach that incorporates healthy living, counseling, and spiritual care

 What is An Underlying Core Issue?